Local Focus: False alarm result of 'legacy system', no tsunami

 "I'd like to thank all those people who last night evacuated at the sound of the sirens," Fire and Emergency national commander Kerry Gregory said.

-But the sirens were a false alarm and nothing to do with Civil Defence's tsunami waning system.
+But the sirens were a false alarm and nothing to do with Civil Defence's tsunami warning system.

 "The areas that reportedly had activations, which ranged from Te Puke, up through Tauranga to Waihi – there are no Civil Defence tsunami sirens in those locations at present.
 So those wouldn't have been activated under our protocols," Bay of Plenty emergency management director Clinton Naude said.